beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 The usage report would contain up to three sections, corresponding to the different alert conditions:

-* Expiring Loans & Reservations
+* Expiring Manual Reservations
 * Open Loans & Reservations for In Demand Systems
 * Delayed Jobs

-For expiring loans & reservations, the time of expiration would be given along with the FQDN of the system.
-Loans and reservations will be shown separately, unless the reservation is set to automatically return the loan (in which case only the reservation is shown).
+For expiring reservations, the time of expiration would be given along with the FQDN of the system.
+If there is a loan linked to be automatically returned with the reservation, this will also be indicated in the entry.

 For in demand systems, the duration of the current loan or reservation would be given, the number of recipes currently waiting, and then the FQDN of the